 - New problem (Question & context)

-- Another post with a new question will appear the same day
+- Another post with a new question will appear during the week

 The solution will be detailed with some analysis and I will be looking forward to hearing from specialists in order to improve it overtime.